sellerlabs/welcome/README.md

 - [ ] Join the following product-related Slack channels: #daily-scrum, #fbg, #ignite, #product-team, #quantify, #scope, #slapp, and any channels associated to the product(s) that to which you will be assigned.

-- [ ] Ask Katie and team members for invites to any other private Slack groups to which you need access.
+- [ ] Ask your manager and team members for invites to any other private Slack groups to which you need access.

-- [ ] Ask VP of Product to be invited to the following recurring Product Team-related events: Daily Standup, PM Sprint Planning, Defects Grooming, Sprint Demo Day, Sprint Review & Planning, Retro Retro.
+- [ ] Ask your manager for invites to the following recurring Product Team-related events: Daily Standup, PM Sprint Planning, Defects Grooming, Sprint Demo Day, Sprint Review & Planning, Retro Retro.

-- [ ] Coordinate with Katie to determine the key individuals you should meet with for introductory 1:1 meetings.
+- [ ] Coordinate with your manager to determine the key individuals you should meet with for introductory 1:1 meetings.
 Typically, these folks will be: each Associate Product Manager for product walkthroughs, each Tier 2 Customer Success Representative for user pain points and product walkthroughs, each design lead for an understanding of customer journey and flow.

 - [ ] Create an account at [Seller Labs University](http://www.sellerlabsuniversity.com).
 Sign-up for any available courses and bookmark the site.